f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

 =============================
-Lab 5.1 - Modify templates to add security policy
+Lab 5.1 - Modify templates to add security policy (Basic WAF Lab)
 =============================

 * Show versioning of the template